 Bringing Together Meat and Vegetables in One Dish

 Our most popular dish, Dhansak is made using lentils, meat and vegetables.
 Served with caramelized spiced rice, this dish truly shows a blend of Indian flavors and Persian technique.
-Check out this Dhansak recipe on the Parsi Cuisine website.

 This simple salad of chopped onions, cucumber, tomatoes, green chilies and cilantro leaves with a dressing of salt and cider vinegar or lemon is served with Parsi rice dishes.